Max-Sum/mergerfs-tools/README.md

                          Can be used multiple times.
   -E, --exclude-path=    fnmatch compatible path exclude filter.
                          Can be used multiple times.
-  -e, --execute          Execute `rsync` commands as well as print them.
+  -e, --execute          Execute `advmv` commands as well as print them.
   -h, --help             Print this help.
 ```